tongueroo/forger/README.md

 ------------- | -------------
 app/helpers  | Custom helpers methods.
 Define them as modules and their methods are made available whenever ERB is available: `profiles`, `app/scripts`, `app/user-data` files, etc. For example, you would define a `module FooHelper` in `app/helpers/foo_helper.rb`. app/partials  | Your partials that can to be included in other scripts.
 This is used in conjunction with the `partial` helper method.
 With great power comes great responsibility.
 It is recommended to use partials sparely to keep scripts more straightforward. app/scripts  | Where you define common scripts that can be used to configure the server.
-These scripts can be automatically uploaded to an s3 bucket for later downloading in your user-data script by setting the `scripts_s3_bucket` config option. app/user-data  | Your user-data scripts that are used to bootstrap EC2 instance. app/user-data/layouts  | user-data scripts support layouts.
+These scripts can be automatically uploaded to an s3 bucket for later downloading in your user-data script by setting the `s3_folder` settings option. app/user-data  | Your user-data scripts that are used to bootstrap EC2 instance. app/user-data/layouts  | user-data scripts support layouts.
 You user-data layouts go in here. config/[AWS_EC2_ENV].yml  | The config file where you set configs that you want available in your templating logic.
 Examples are: `config/development.yml` and `config/production.yml`.
 You access the config variables with the `<%= config["var"] %>` helper.